|Download this Fact Sheet|

 Background and Policy on in VA

-Yoga is one of the evidence-based complementary and integrative health (CIH) approaches within the VHA Whole Health System of care included in the Veteran’s medical benefits package when deemed clinically necessary by their care team per VHA Directive 1137 – Provision of Complementary and Integrative Health, published in May 2017.
+Yoga is one of the evidence-based complementary and integrative health (CIH) approaches within the VHA Whole Health System of care included in the Veteran’s medical benefits package when deemed clinically necessary by their care team per VA Directive 1137 — Provision of Complementary and Integrative Health (recertified December 2022).
 Based on literature review these approaches were found to be safe and have sufficient evidence of benefit to be recommended as appropriate components of care for the Veteran population.

 Yoga Safety and Effectiveness

 An evidence map of yoga for high-impact conditions affecting Veterans was developed by the VA’s Health Services Research & Development office.
 Conditions with evidence of positive effect include nonspecific chronic low back pain.
 Conditions with evidence of potentially positive effect include depressive disorders, anxiety, and insomnia.

 Yoga has been recommended as a first line treatment for acute and chronic low back pain in the clinical practice guidelines developed by the American College of Physicians

 - Minimum Standards for Yoga Instructors to lead yoga for well-being classes in VA include a recommended minimum 200 Hour level Yoga Alliance Registered Yoga Teacher (RYT) or equivalent, 500 Hour level RYT or equivalent, OR

 - Certified Yoga Therapist, regardless of clinical background.

 - Employees providing yoga must ensure yoga is in their scope of practice and that they meet the minimum standards for providing yoga.